Next.js vs. Gatsby in 2025: A full comparison

 In Next.js, internationalization (i8n) is made more potent by Global Middlewares.
 This tool enables you to establish a top-level middleware and detect the country on an Edge network so users are redirected to a pre-generated page fit for the region.

 Next.js is a bit faster to introduce new React features support.
 For instance, it already supported a React component in October 2021, while Gatsby only supported it in November 2022.
-Now in 2024, Gatsby is almost left unmaintained, only getting infrequent updates here and there.
+In 2024, Gatsby is almost left unmaintained, only getting infrequent updates here and there.
+In 2025, it wouldn't surprise anyone if Gatsby disappeared completely,

 Bottomline